The mission of the motor pool is to provide vehicles for official college business. The Motor Pool Fleet consists of full-size vans and minivans.

 The Office of Campus Safety administers the Motor Pool Fleet.

-All Motor Pool vehicles are to be picked up from and returned to the Motor Pool vehicle lot, currently located in P-15, the parking lot at the intersection of Clay and North Market Streets.
+All Motor Pool vehicles are to be picked up from and returned to the Motor Pool vehicle lot, currently located in P-28, the parking lot at the intersection of Clay and North Market Streets.
 Key pick-up and return is at the Campus Safety Office located #9 North College Avenue.
 Failure to return vans to this lot in acceptable condition may result in an additional $100 charge.

 IV.
 Assignment / Availability

 Requests to use vehicles are made by faculty or staff only, not students, to the Campus Safety Office and will be processed during the hours of 8:00 AM - 4:30 PM, Monday - Friday.
 The method to request a reservation is by the electronic form.
 Questions about availability of vans can be answered by calling extension 2310.

 Generally, reservation requests will be accommodated on a first come - first served basis except during peak times of the year (fall and spring break) when the demand can exceed the supply of vehicles.
 During high demand times, assignment of vehicles will be made at the discretion of the Campus Safety Office in consultation with the departments requesting reservations.
 This is necessary due to special equipment such as trailer hitches on college vans that are not available on rental vans.
 Staff will work with departments to help find the most economical and equitable solution for their transportation needs.
 If a college vehicle is not available, the individual(s) or department is responsible for making their own rental vehicle arrangements.
 College policies regarding safety and operation apply to vehicles rented for college business.

 A. Check Out